 Tom Kaye is the executive director at the Institute for Applied Ecology in Corvallis, Oregon where his team is working to conserve native species of plants and animals, and doing ecosystem restorations.

-Read the companion article here.
-This episode was sponsored by: Bartlett Tree Experts Dr. Matt Ritter is a professor in the Biology Department at...
+Read the transcript and special botanical supplement here.
+This episode was sponsored by: Bartlett Tree Experts When we look at the Willamette Valley, we...